 - Private Internet Access (PIA): during our testing of PIA, we found that while it didn’t specifically advertise the circumvention of geoblocking, many servers actually worked to unblock the American Netflix.
 Unfortunately, we cannot say the same for BBC iPlayer.
 This is really a bummer, since Private Internet Access is overall a reliable VPN with stable servers and a fairly low price point.

 - HideMyAss: HideMyAss has always been one of the most popular VPNs around.
-Maybe it’s the catchy name, or maybe it’s its user friendliness paired with a wide range of servers and locations available.
+Maybe it’s about the catchy name, or maybe it’s about its user friendliness paired with a wide range of servers and locations available.
 Unfortunately, the catchy name is not enough for us to recommend it if you’re looking to circumvent the BBC iPlayer geoblocking.
 Weird, since they do a very good job at connecting to various Netflix catalogs!

 Bear in mind that there are other paid VPNs that might not work with the BBC iPlayer.

 It goes without saying that, when it comes to free VPNs, virtually all of them don’t work at all.
 If you want to know why we encourage you to read our related article about free VPNs.

 Why is my VPN not working with BBC iPlayer?